pyMEAL: A Multi-Encoder Augmentation-Aware-Learning Toolbox for Robust Medical Image Translation: Results

 \subsection{Augmentation Specific Feature Learning}

-In this section, we investigate augmentation learning by evaluating the effect of different transformation strategies on model generalization and robustness, assessing reconstruction performance under various augmentation conditions on both unseen and predefined test data.
+In this section, we investigate augmentation learning by evaluating the effect of different transformation strategies on model generalization and robustness, assessing reconstruction performance under various augmentation conditions on both unseen and predefined-test data.